 Le Pupille – Delicious Summer Drinking

-For many lovers of Italian wine, the Fattoria Le Pupille winery and founder/owner Elisabetta Geppetti will need little introduction.
-The name Le Pupille derives from the two farmhouses, (the Pupils), located on the top of the hills near the village of Pereta, in the deep south of coastal Tuscany.
+For many lovers of Italian wine, the Fattoria Le Pupille winery and founder/owner Elisabetta Geppetti will need no introduction.
+Le Pupille’s name derives from the two farmhouses (the Pupils), located on the top of the hills near the village of Pereta, in the deep south of coastal Tuscany.
 We are in the Maremma, in a DOCG established in 2006, called Morellino di Scansano.
-This estate didn’t just pioneer that DOCG.
+However, this estate didn’t just pioneer that DOCG.
 Over the last three decades, it’s become a member of wine royalty.

 A brief introduction

-Elisabetta Geppetti was studying art history in Rome when, in 1985, she inherited a couple of hectares of Sangiovese, a grape which is known as Morellino in these parts.
+Elisabetta Geppetti studied art history in Rome when, in 1985, she inherited a couple of hectares of Sangiovese, a grape known as Morellino in these parts.
 The vines were part of a Maremma estate in an area where vineyards were once few.

-At that time, even the potential of the Maremma for winegrowing was an unknown.
-Geppetti was just 20 years old; a woman in what was still a man’s world.
+At that time, even the potential of the Maremma for wine growing was unknown.
+Geppetti was just 20 years old, a woman in what was still a man’s world.
 Yet, with the support of people like the late Giacomo Tachis (involved with Sassicaia, Tignanello and Solaia), recognition for her abilities and wines came quickly.

 For example, Saffredi became the Maremma’s first Supertuscan in 1987.
 It’s a Bordeaux-blend red wine, now a cult wine with more than 30 vintages under its belt.
 And of course, there was the Sangiovese that would become Morellino di Scansano DOCG, still the mainstay of production.

 So from this small and unlikely beginning, Elisabetta Geppetti grew a vinous powerhouse that now makes nine different wines, with 500,000 bottles per year.
-The winery has bought and planted a widespread mosaic of small vineyard plots, totalling 80 hectares.
-These are scattered amongst olives, grain, cork oaks and pasture totalling 420 hectares.
+The winery has bought and planted a widespread mosaic of small vineyard plots, totalling 80 hectares, amongst olives, grain, cork oaks and pasture totalling 420 hectares.

 As for grape varieties, Sangiovese, the signature of this land, occupies 70% of the vineyards.
 There’s another 10% given to the indigenous reds; Malvasia Nera, Ciliegiolo and Alicante (aka Grenache Noir).
-The French red varieties together make up 10% (Cabernet Sauvignon, Merlot, Syrah, Petit Verdot and Cabernet Franc).
+Finally, the French red varieties make up 10% (Cabernet Sauvignon, Merlot, Syrah, Petit Verdot and Cabernet Franc).
 The final 10% is white: Traminer, Sauvignon Blanc, Petit Manseng and Sémillon.